 Hello beautiful!
 My name is Amy Chanthaphavong.
 I was born in sunny San Diego to refugee parents who were exiled from Laos after the Vietnam War.

-Being bi-cultural + Lao American + 1st generation, I struggled with my identity, not knowing where I belonged and feeling like I was not accepted by either culture.
+Being bi-cultural Lao American + 1st generation, I struggled with my identity, not knowing where I belonged and feeling like I was not accepted by either culture.
 I grew up in the ghetto with working parents who were rarely home.
-When my parents were home, they didn't know how to love, support or affirm my self-worth, let alone communicate.
+When my parents were home we barely communicated and they didn't know how support or affirm my self-worth.
 Into my early 30s, I was emotionally bankrupt and constantly striving to prove my worth through achievements.
-I wrestled with insecurities and developed a negative internal dialogue, the kind that leads to depression and suicidal thoughts.
+I wrestled with insecurities and developed a critical internal dialogue, the kind that leads to depression and suicidal thoughts.

 It was through faith in God I learned about unconditional love, how to transform my mind and live with purpose.
 I believe the heart and mind are inextricably linked, that one does not exist without the other and stories have the power to transform our minds by touching our heart.
 In hearing other people’s stories and sharing my own, I started to find understanding!
 Storytelling became a natural part of my life, capturing and sharing the lives of individuals who turn weakness into strengths by bravely facing their journey with boldness, vulnerability, and passion.
 Marking the start of Sharing Amy.